youyo/aws-cdk-github-actions/README.md

 # AWS-CDK GitHub Actions

-AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` and ... on your pull requests to help you review.
+AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` (among other cdk subcommands) on your pull requests to help you review.

 ## Supported language